RikNorakomi/whatsapp-clone-mern-mongodb-pusher/README.md

-## WhatsApp clone using MERN stack.
-Frontend hosted via Firebase.
-Backend hosted on Heroku.
-Pusher for making MongoDB a RealTime database
+## WhatsApp clone using MERN stack

 - BEM naming convention used in App.